-In the fall of 1976, then 1L Sheila Kuehl (class of 1978) began planning an event entitled “Celebration 25: A Generation of Women at Harvard Law School,” which was held in the spring of 1978.
+JLG was conceived in the fall of 1976, when founder Sheila Kuehl planned an event entitled “Celebration 25: A Generation of Women at Harvard Law School.”
 Celebration 25 commemorated the anniversary of the 1953 HLS graduating class, the first class that included women graduates, and highlighted the important contributions of women students.
 The publication committee of Celebration 25 titled their commemorative book of essays on women and the law the Harvard Women’s Law Journal.
-The founding members’ objective of creating a feminist jurisprudence still drives the JLG today.
-Click here for a collection of reflections written by former JLG members (including several founding members) about their time working on the journal in honor of JLG's thirty-fifth birthday.
+The founding members’ objective of creating a feminist jurisprudence continues to drive JLG today.

-JLG seeks both to promote discussion within feminist and progressive communities and to bring about legal and social reform.
-We work to achieve gender equality for all people.
+Today, JLG seeks both to promote discussion within feminist and progressive communities and to bring about legal and social reform.
+The staff seeks to publish rigorous scholarship that touches on legal issues impacting marginalized communities, as well as established legal issues reinvigorated through a feminist lens.
 JLG benefits from the experiences, viewpoints, and skills of its staff, and therefore welcomes students with diverse backgrounds and interests.
 Thank you for your interest in our publication!

 For rising 2Ls, 3Ls, and transfers, we have currently have open positions on our Board.
 Please click here for an overview of these positions and apply here to express your interest!